 If you run restaurants, there are always the daily fires to put out, but nothing is more important than training your team.
 Many restaurants train on service, but few train on salesmanship.
 Both are equally important to a great guest experience.

-Your service staff are the front-lines face of your business and leave thousands of impressions on your customers every week.
+Your service team are the front-lines face of your business and leave thousands of impressions on your customers every week.
 I’ve always said that the restaurant business is one of a thousand details.
 You may get 990 of them right, but the 10 you miss are what the guest always sees.
 One of the most important details is your server’s approach to your customer.
 If you do not routinely train (and I recommend daily pre-shifts at the very least), your service team may be making mistakes that lead to lackluster guest experiences and lost business.

 Are your servers making these mistakes?

 1. NOT ACKNOWLEDGING NEW TABLES IMMEDIATELY (BY NAME)

 Customers expect to be Acknowledged, Appreciated and Served.
 There’s nothing worse than being seated and ignored, waiting to be approached by a server.
 Your restaurant should have a “Greet within 3 minutes” policy to acknowledge the customer and make them comfortable.
 This buys the server time to multi-task.
 Many times servers are in the weeds and all over the restaurant (in the kitchen, at the service bar, at the POS terminal, even out back taking a smoke break).
 This far too common approach is inefficient and leads to poor service.
 Remember, a server’s office are their tables.
 If the server is busy, they simply need to make eye contact, greet the customer, introduce themselves by name (a personal touch) and tell the customer they’ll be right back to take care of them.

 2. NOT ASKING THE CUSTOMER IF THEY ARE FIRST-TIME VISITORS